appsmithorg/appsmith-docs/website/docs/reference/widgets/stat-box.md

 ## Reference properties
 These properties are not available in the property pane, but can be accessed using the dot operator in other widgets or JavaScript functions.
 For instance, to get the visibility status, you can use `Statbox1.isVisible`.

-To access the internal values of a widget, you can use the respective widget's reference property.
+As the Stat Box widget works as a container, you can access the values of other widgets using their respective reference properties.
 For example, to access the text value of a Text widget, you can use `Text1.text`.

 #### isVisible `boolean`
 <dd>